TerhoAntila/planner-gantt-chart/README.md

 9. You can use *share* link to share the app with your colleagues
 10. **Start using it and enjoy!**

-*If you like this app, you might want to consider donating to boost my development efforts even further 😃.
-Donate [5€](https://buy.stripe.com/4gw6qH4KUeNx3dK9AA), [10€](https://buy.stripe.com/28o5mDb9igVFdSo4gh), [20€](https://buy.stripe.com/28o02jgtCgVF15CeUW) or [50€](https://buy.stripe.com/bIY8yP0uEeNx4hO003).
+*If you like this app, you might want to consider supporting to boost my development efforts even further 😃.
+[5€](https://buy.stripe.com/4gw6qH4KUeNx3dK9AA), [10€](https://buy.stripe.com/28o5mDb9igVFdSo4gh), [20€](https://buy.stripe.com/28o02jgtCgVF15CeUW) or [50€](https://buy.stripe.com/bIY8yP0uEeNx4hO003).
 Thank you!*